Wojciech Szymanek

-Wojciech Szymanek (born 1 March 1982 in Warsaw) is a Polish football manager and former player, most recently in charge of Polonia Warsaw.
+Wojciech Szymanek (born 1 March 1982) is a Polish professional football manager and former player, most recently in charge of Polonia Warsaw.

 Career

-Club

 He was released from Widzew Łódź on 22 June 2011.

-In July 2011, he signed a one-year contract with Ukrainian Premier League side FC Chornomorets Odesa.
+In July 2011, he signed a one-year contract with Ukrainian Premier League side Chornomorets Odesa.

 After a one-year stint with the Ukrainian club, he rejoined his first team Polonia in August 2012.